SMILES Center for Independent Living (SMILES CIL)

 This program empowers high school and transition program students who are disabled to:

-* To assist young adults with disabilities in the transition from school to independent living and adult life
+* Transition from school to independent living and adult life

-* To assist young adults in learning independent living skills for maximum community integration and participation
+* Learn independent living skills for maximum community integration and participation

-* To provide driver permit test preparation classes
+* Participate in driver permit test preparation classes

-* To ensure that young adults with disabilities and their families are aware of available resources and options that assist with the transition process
+* Access available resources and options that assist with the transition process

 Transition training sessions are scheduled within the student's school setting and/or their local communities.
 These sessions will occur in a small group format of no less than four students.
 The focus will be "hands on" practical skill training, information and resources.